Fastering18/Goblox.js/README.md

 First parameter is the name of ROBLOX username/user id, return status of the user.

-Discord: Kei#4517
+Discord: Kei#4517,

-Roblox: Fastering18
+Roblox: Fastering18,

-Updates: getStatus and bugfix
+Updates: getStatus and bugfix,

 Test: npm test